Er jing tiao

 Er jing tiao (二荆条 (二荊條, Èr jīngtiáo)) is a variety of chili that is most common in Sichuan cuisine of China.
 The chili is typically shaped like the letter J and is between 5 and 6 inches long.
 This chili is known for its deep color and robust fragrance, and is often used in chili oil for that reason.
 It is also a major ingredient for many famous chili sauce products, such as the thick broad-bean sauce doubanjiang.
 It has a spicy and salty flavor which is used in combination with noodles or rice.
 It has a long history in Chinese cuisine and has gained popularity over time.
-It's easy to find in traditional authentic Sichuan cuisine, whether in a restaurant or home kitchens.
+It is easy to find in traditional authentic Sichuan cuisine, whether in a restaurant or home kitchens.
 Er jing tiao's taste is different from common types of chili; its taste and smell are slightly spicier.
 Its colors change from green to red as time passes.
 They are also eaten as a fresh vegetable seasoned with salt and soy sauce as well as preserved as a salted and (lacto-)fermented chili condiment known as duo jiao (duò jiāo 剁椒, lit. 'chopped chili').
 Harvesting time is usually from early May to October.

 Current use

 There are multiple methods to cook the chilis depending on one's personal eating habits.
 At most times, Er jing tiao was considered to be a useful and tasty food ingredient to be processed and made into a dish or spicy oil.
-It is also ground into a dry chili sauce that is commonly found at for purchase in stores.
+It is also ground into a dry chili sauce that is commonly available for purchase.